soccin/seqCNA/README.md

 # CopyNumber analysis from sequence data using seqDNAcopy

-## Branch: feature/argos - work with output from roslin/argos pipelines
+## Branch: feature/dWGS - Modifications to work on Deep WGS samples.

+- *N.B.* we are not going to do fixChromosomes as that makes copies of huge BAM's and takes too long.
+The fixChromosome scripts now just makes a link to the original BAM.

 Copynumber analysis for sequence based assays (shallow Whole Genome sequncing, or targeted assays) using `seqDNAcopy` package from `seshanv@mskcc.org`